Translated points for contactomorphisms of prequantization spaces over monotone symplectic toric manifolds: The constructions

 \subsubsection{The contact sphere}

 { }

-The generating families of our paper differ from those defined in \cite{Giv1995} for they are related to a contactomorphism of a prequantization space over $M$, rather than to a symplectomorphism of $M$.
-Yet, we will see now that the sublevel set $P_{\K}^{-1}(p)$ lies in a contact sphere in $\C^n$ (in fact it lies in many).
-Since the latter is the symplectization of the former, this will allow us to lift the contactomorphism of the prequantization space to a symplectomorphism of $\C^n$, (see section \ref{sec3.2.2}), and thus we will be able to define the generating families as in the aforementioned paper.
-The existence of such a sphere is ensured by compactness of the toric manifold $M$.
-There is no canonical way of choosing it if $M$ is non-monotone, however the prequantization space won't depend on such a choice (in fact it does not depend on the sphere at all, see Remark \ref{rem3.1.2}). we refer to \cite{Aud2012} for more details on toric manifolds.
+The generating families of our paper differ from those defined in \cite{Giv95} for they are related to a contactomorphism of a prequantization space over $M$, rather than to a symplectomorphism of $M$.
+Yet, we will see now that the regular level set $P_{\K}^{-1}(p)$ lies in a contact sphere in $\C^n \setminus \{0\}$ (in fact it lies in many).
+Since the latter is the symplectization of the former, this will allow us to lift the contactomorphism of the prequantization space to a symplectomorphism of $(\C^n, \omega_{\text{std}})$, (see section \ref{sec3.2.2}), and thus we will be able to define the generating families as in the aforementioned paper.
+The existence of such a sphere is ensured by compactness of the toric manifold $(M, \omega, \mathbb{T})$.
+There is no canonical way of choosing it, however the prequantization space won't depend on such a choice (in fact it does not depend on the sphere at all, see Remark \ref{rem3.1.1}).

 The image of the momentum map $P$ from equation $(\ref{eq6})$ is the first orthant $\R^{n*}_{\geq 0}$, and the polytope $\Delta$ can be identified with